Journal ResourcesEditorial Info

 Computational Linguistics is published by the MIT Press on behalf of The Association for Computational Linguistics.

 Beginning with the March 2017 issue of Computational Linguistics, all articles are published under a CC BY-NC-ND 4.0 license.
 For more information on allowed uses, please view the CC license.

 Copies of articles identified as "Free" may be downloaded at no charge.
 You may share the exact file with colleagues on an ad hoc basis, and may reproduce the exact file for non-profit educational use provided that no charge is made for doing so other than as necessary to cover the cost of reproduction.
 All copyright and other rights are reserved, however, and no other use may be made of the file or its contents except as permitted under the doctrine of fair use or as expressly permitted in writing by the MIT Press.

-The articles listed in this table of contents may be available under the Just Accepted or Early Access tabs.
+The articles listed in this table of contents may be available under the Early Access tab.

 On the Linguistic Representational Power of Neural Machine Translation Models